Ed-Fi-Alliance-OSS/Ed-Fi-ODS-AdminApp/Application/EdFi.Ods.AdminApp.E2E.Tests/ARCHITECTURE.md

 https://github.com/Ed-Fi-Alliance-OSS/Ed-Fi-ODS-AdminApp/blob/b51b07e8c48686820f3022bcdc7ae741af69406e/Application/EdFi.Ods.AdminApp.E2E.Tests/features/models/modelResolver.ts#L29-L36

 > **Warning**
 > This does not prevent from instantiating a class and using it in a test.
-This can lead to unexpected behavior.
+Not using the modelResolver can lead to unexpected behavior.

 ## Admin App Page